A large part of the space shuttle Challenger has been found.

 It remains the property of the US government.

-Mr Ciannilli said the families of all seven Challenger crew members have been notified.
+Mr Ciannilli said the families of all seven Challenger crew members had been notified.

 A History Channel documentary detailing the discovery airs on November 22.